ArctosDB/documentation-wiki/_how_to/How-To-Manage-Code-Table-Requests.markdown

 13. Do no use unnecessary characters in authority values, particularly Attributes.
 Letters, dash, and space are generally acceptable.

 14. Include the GitHub discussion link/URL in the definition.
-(Reports/DataServices includes a <a href="https://arctos.database.museum/DataServices/linkerizer.cfm" class="external">link-builder tool</a>.)
+For code tables without a special container for links, separate links from the definition and from each other with spaced pipes.
+Example: ``Some definition bla bla bla very descriptive. | https://www.google.com/ | https://github.com/ArctosDB/arctos/issues/7202 `` Note that copying from the Issue may not work as intended; ensure links are bare URLs.
+Avoid using pipes in other ways.

 ## Specific Values Considerations